18: The Secret Lies Within

-Anne Beiler, founder of Auntie Anne's pretzels, grew up in a loving Amish-Mennonite home in Lancaster, Pennsylvania, where feelings were not often put to words.
-As an adult, she lost her nineteen-month-old daughter in an accident, and things got worse when she opened up and confided in her pastor.
-Anne tells of how trauma and tragedy changed her, and the healing she has found in God.
+Anne Beiler, founder of Auntie Anne’s pretzels, tragically lost her nineteen-month-old daughter.
+When she confided in her pastor, things only got worse.
+Anne tells of how tragedy and trauma changed her, and the healing she found in God.

 18: The Secret Lies Within

 Anne: But that particular morning as the guests were leaving, I stood by the door and was waving goodbye to the guests and in the meantime, I noticed Angie slipped out of the house.
 I never said goodbye to her.
 I never hollered after her or anything.
 I just watched her go around the corner and I heard just these horrific screams coming from right down at the end of my yard.
 Immediately I said “No, God, not Angie.”

 When I went to the door, my dad was running toward me with Angie’s body in his arms and just all he could say was “She’s dead.
 I think she’s dead.
 I think she’s dead.”
 I just—I couldn’t look at her.
 So that was the beginning of a whole new life for us.

 Kim: From the FamilyLife podcast network, this is Unfavorable Odds.
 I’m Kim Anthony.